IBM/db2developerextension-about/docs/working-with-sql/running-sql-from-any-file.md

 # {{ page.title }}

-The IBM Db2 Developer Extension supports running SQL statements from any file in Visual Studio Code.
-SQL statements can be run from any file type, not only .sql files, which helps integrate Db2 workflows within code files, notebooks, or documentation.
+IBM Db2 Developer Extension supports running SQL statements from any file in Visual Studio Code.
+SQL statements can be run from files of any type, not only .sql files, which helps integrate Db2 workflows into code files, notebooks, or documentation.

 ### Procedure